 PERMANENT MAKEUP ART

-Please note time allowed is only indicative.
+Please be aware time allowed is only indicative.
 The procedure may not take as long as specified, or in the rare occasion we may take longer than the time indicated.
 Each brow client is unique therefore we like to allow enough time to cater to all of your individual needs and to ensure we achieve nothing less than perfection.

-PLEASE NOTE THE 6-8 WEEK RETOUCH IS A COMPULSORY SERVICE
+- THE 6-8 WEEK RETOUCH IS A COMPULSORY SERVICE

 AFTERPAY AVAILABLE IN SALON